cheungwailokhk/Data_Science/10DataScienceCapstone/Milestone/Milestone.md

 N-gram refered to segmenting an input stream into all combinations of adjacent words of length n in our corpus.

-- Unitgram: a single letter, syllable, or word.
+- Unigram: a single letter, syllable, or word.
 - Bigram: a pair of consecutive written units such as letters, syllables, or words.
 - Trigram: a group of three consecutive written units such as letters, syllables, or words.

-Then, we can create a term document matrix to get the frequency of our words.
+Then, we created a term document matrix to get the frequency of our words.

 ```r